Get CactusVPN for $2.7/mo!

 If you forgot your password, you can reset it here.

 This will happen only once.
-You can change the default service anytime from the app Settings.
+You can change the default subscription anytime from the app Settings.

 Default Service – You will see this option only if you have more than one active CactusVPN subscriptions.
-Here you can choose the service you want to use by default.
+Here you can choose the subscription you want to use by default.